dipu-bd/alprbd/README.md

 > ALPR system is mostly used in Intelligent Transportation System.
 ALPR is important in the area of highway toll collection, traffic problems, borders and custom security, premises where high security is needed, like national assembly, V.I.P houses and so on.
 III.

+## [amin2014automatic] An automatic number plate recognition of bangladeshi vehicles (2014 IJCA)

+    Accuracy: Total = 42%
+        Localization = 88%
+        Extraction = 77%
+        Recognition = 62%

+They used Hough transformation to detect ROIs from the edge image.
+The plate was extracted measuring the rectangular shapes in the image.
+Finally, a bangla opensource OCR called SHABDAYON  was used for recognition.

+> The ANPR was invented in 1976 at the Police Scientific Development Branch in the UK [3].
+Prototype systems were working by 1979, and contracts were let to produce industrial systems, first at EMI Electronics, and then at Computer Recognition Systems (CRS) in Wokingham, UK.
+Early trial systems were deployed on the A1 road and at the Dartford Tunnel.
+The first arrest through detection of a stolen car was made in 1981.